bagaking/commitron/README.md

 - Use either command-line flags or environment variables for credentials and the generation endpoint.
 - Let callers override the default prompt with `--prompt`.
 - Install a convenience `cz` alias into global Git config when requested.
+The alias reads credentials and endpoint from environment variables at runtime.

 ## What You Still Own